 Start the adventure by making your way through stunning canyons and a lowland tropical rainforest.
 The lush canopy provides a home for some of the beloved creatures we’ll be working with directly.
 Naturalist guides give an intriguing introduction to Costa Rica’s ecological wonders as you raft Class III rapids.
 Keep your eyes peeled for monkeys, tropical birds and the Blue Morpho butterfly.

 Santa Clara will be your home for the next few days.
 Here, local vets teach you how to diagnose a cow’s pregnancy through palpation.
-Work studies at dairy and beef farms help you understand the production management industry, and you’ll dive into large animal handling and disease lectures.
+Learning and practicing your skills at dairy and beef farms will help you understand the production management industry, and you’ll also dive into large animal handling and disease lectures.
 Lend a hand at the wildlife rescue center, which has become a home for sloths, otters, toucans and more.
 Then practice small animal examinations, identifying ectoparasites and skin conditions, at a nearby dog rescue organization.

 Travel to a wildlife sanctuary and refuge near Manuel Antonio National Park, one of Central America’s most beautiful parks on Costa Rica’s Pacific coast.
 Learn about different species of monkey, bats, reptiles and birds as you shadow the on-site vet.
 Your responsibilities at the rescue center include conducting ethograms to monitor animal behavior, creating enrichments, assisting with physical examinations and practicing necropsies.
 Through lectures, hands-on experience and group discussions, expand your familiarity with ethical issues in veterinary medicine and non-human primate medicine.
 Wrap up with a day of exploring the lush rainforests and pristine beaches of the park, followed by a morning of surfing.